 For over three decades, I have been entertaining people and have never given much thought to the volunteer assigned to help me while I’m entertaining.
 Yes, it is great to have somebody stand at the end of the line to assist in closing the line, but other than that, I never much thought about it.
 Until this past weekend, when my view of volunteers changed.

-As I entered the event with my contact, we passed a group of high school students working the event in exchange for community service time, which is needed at most schools for the kids to graduate nowadays.
+As I entered the event with my contact, we passed a group of high school students working the event in exchange for community service time.

-I explained to Ellis that the job was not difficult, until the end when we have to close the line down.
-Ellis was a National Honor Roll candidate and has already exceeded his community service requirement by some 46 hours.
+I explained to Ellis that the job was not difficult until the end when we had to close the line down.
+Ellis was a National Honor Roll candidate and exceeded his community service requirement by 46 hours.

-At this event, I want some pictures, so I handed Ellis my camera.
+At this event, I wanted some pictures, so I handed Ellis my camera.
 As one mother pointed out, I should have given him my cell phone, as he could probably work that faster.
-Nevertheless, in minutes, Ellis was snapping pictures; in fact, he was taking video recordings, and posing people to get better shots.
-I think he learned quickly that kids do not hold still very long for pictures.
+Nevertheless, in minutes, Ellis was snapping pictures; he took video recordings and posed people to get better shots.
+I think he quickly learned that kids do not hold still very long for photos.

 Eight duties I am going to request of my volunteers in the future.